 Maybe you already know your credit score is lackluster, or maybe you’re dragging your feet to find out because you don’t want to know just how bad it is.

 Before worrying anymore about that dreaded three-digit number, find out just what is a bad credit score and what your financial options are if you have one.
 Bonus?
-We’ll even give you a few tips on how to fix your credit score.
+We’ll even give you a few tips on how to improve your credit score.

-What are the different types of credit scoring models?
+What are the different credit scoring models?

 The most popular model is the FICO score, which was created by the Fair Isaac Corporation and is used by the majority of lenders in the U.S.